open-telemetry/opentelemetry-collector-contrib/exporter/skywalkingexporter/README.md

 [here](https://github.com/grpc/grpc/blob/master/doc/naming.md).
 If a scheme of `https` is used then client transport security is enabled and overrides the `insecure` setting.

-By default, TLS is enabled:
+By default, TLS is enabled and must be configured under `tls:`:

 - `insecure` (default = `false`): whether to enable client transport security for the exporter's connection.

-As a result, the following parameters are also required:
+As a result, the following parameters are also required under `tls:`:

 - `cert_file` (no default): path to the TLS cert to use for TLS required connections.
 Should only be used if `insecure` is set to false.